Taxation and Currency Issues in Damages Awards

-Perspectives from the United Kingdom, United States and France
+Perspectives from United Kingdom, United States and France

-As the brief survey above indicates, the issues involved are complex, and a detailed analysis of tax issues risks creating a separate arbitration within the arbitration, requiring further evidence of fact, evidence from tax experts, among other things.
-We have never sensed any appetite from parties or tribunals for such a detailed investigation, which is understandable given the potential for excessive technical detail, creative assumptions and uncertainty of tax outcomes outside the control of the tribunal.
+As the brief survey above indicates, the issues involved are complex, and a detailed analysis of tax issues risks creating a separate arbitration within the arbitration, requiring further evidence of fact and evidence from tax experts, among other things.
+We have never sensed an appetite from parties or tribunals for such a detailed investigation, which is understandable given the potential for excessive technical detail, creative assumptions and uncertainty of tax outcomes outside the control of the tribunal.